 Kelan and Brittany Kline, founders of The Savvy Couple, recommend this approach, which works like the original 52-week savings challenge.
 The difference is that it allows you to spend more during the holiday shopping season when you’re most likely to be cash-strapped.
 Instead of starting in January by saving just $1, start by saving $52.
 Then, work your way down.

 The Klines like this method because you put your heaviest savings efforts at the beginning of the year when you will be motivated to do your best.
 Plus, by making more progress up front, you will be motivated to stick with it.

 3. The 26-Week Bi-weekly Savings Plan

 Do you get paid every other week?
-If so, a bi-weekly savings plan might be a better fit.
+If so, a bi-weekly savings plan might be a good fit.
 Break your 52-week challenge (regular or backward) into 26 weeks and double up your savings goals.
 Either way, by the end of the year you’ll have saved an extra $1,378.

 4. 31 Days to Improve Your Financial Life

 This isn’t your average savings challenge.
-Phillip Taylor, personal finance blogger and Founder of Part Time Money, lays out a 31-day challenge that could put your entire financial life on a better course.
+Phillip Taylor, personal finance blogger and founder of Part-Time Money, lays out a 31-day challenge that could put your entire financial life on a better course.

 5. No Eating Out Challenge

 Eating out represents a huge area of overspending for many people.
 Though the COVID-19 pandemic did cause a decrease in our ability to spend money on dining out, it certainly did not remove that line from most families' budgets entirely.
 In 2020, there was a significant rise in the usage of food delivery apps.
 According to MarketWatch, DoorDash, Uber, GrubHub and Postmates made roughly $5.5 billion in combined revenue from April through September of 2020.
 This was more than twice their combined revenue, for the same time period, in 2019.